mahdirastegari/TflRoadApi/README.md

 dotnet test TflRoad.UnitTests
 ```

-### Behavioural Tests
+#### Behavioural Tests
 We have the Behavioural tests for this application which can be found in `/TflRoad.AcceptanceTests`  or in the Visual Studio solution address `Tests/TflRoad.AcceptanceTests`.
 To run the Behavioural-Tests, you can call the command:
 ```
 dotnet test TflRoad.AcceptanceTests
 ```
-The behavioral test will run the main app and check four different scenarios:
+The behavioural test will run the main app and check four different scenarios:

 1.  **Valid Road ID**: Ensuring the application correctly processes and displays the status for a valid road ID.